dmarkey/python-athena-udf/README.md

 ## Usage

-Simply install the package, create a lambda handler Python file, subclass `AthendUDFBase` and implement the `handle_athena_record` static method with your required functionality like this:
+Simply install the package, create a lambda handler Python file, subclass `BaseAthenaUDF` and implement the `handle_athena_record` static method with your required functionality like this:

 ```
 import athena_udf